Trex32/Youtube-Video-Downloader/README.md

 # Youtube Video Downloader

-This project aimed to download youtube videos or playlists in linux operating system, internally it uses [pafy](pythonhosted.org/Pafy/)
+This project aimed to download youtube videos or playlists in linux operating system

 ### Installing Required tools